 Notice to Beneficiaries, if Will Probated

-Within sixty (60) days of the date that the Decedent’s Will is admitted to probate, you must give notice to all beneficiaries of the Will, no matter how large or small their interest is in the estate.
-The specific requirements must be strictly followed and a beneficiary is entitled to know (a) the Decedent’s name, (b) that the Decedent’s Will has been probated, (c) that he or she is a beneficiary of the Will, (d) who the executor is and his or her contact information, i.e., your contact information, and (e) what the beneficiary is to receive under the Will.
-You are also required to provide a copy of the Will to the beneficiary or to provide them with a summary of the gifts and information related to the probate of the Will.
+Within sixty days of the date that the decedent’s will is admitted to probate, you must give notice to all beneficiaries of the will, no matter how large or small their interest is in the estate.
+The specific requirements must be strictly followed and a beneficiary is entitled to know the decedent’s name, that the decedent’s will has been probated, that he or she is a beneficiary of the will, who the executor is and his or her contact information, i.e., your contact information, and what the beneficiary is to receive under the will.
+You are also required to provide a copy of the will to the beneficiary or to provide them with a summary of the gifts and information related to the probate of the will.

-Within ninety (90) days of the date you qualify as executor or administrator, you must prepare and file a full and detailed Inventory, Appraisement, and List of Claims (the “Inventory”).
-The Inventory must be verified (sworn to under the penalties of perjury) and include all probate assets in and claims belonging to the estate as of the date of the Decedent’s death.
-In other words, the Inventory is a “snapshot” of the Decedent’s estate on the date of their passing.
+Within ninety days of the date you qualify as executor or administrator, you must prepare and file a full and detailed Inventory, Appraisement, and List of Claims (the “Inventory”).
+The Inventory must be verified (sworn to under the penalties of perjury) and include all probate assets in and claims belonging to the estate as of the date of the decedent’s death.
+In other words, the Inventory is a “snapshot” of the decedent’s estate on the date of their passing.

 A copy of the Inventory is required to be provided to each beneficiary.
 The Inventory is also required to be filed with the Court.
-However, in order to protect the privacy of the estate, a surviving spouse or other beneficiary, you can file an Affidavit in Lieu of Inventory (the “Affidavit in Lieu”), if there are no unpaid debts and the Decedent’s Will does not prevent you from doing so.
-The executor or administrator must still prepare and deliver a copy of the Inventory to the beneficiaries, even though it is not filed because the Affidavit in Lieu of Inventory, filed with the Court, requires sworn testimony that you have done so.
+However, in order to protect the privacy of the estate, a surviving spouse or other beneficiaries, you can file an Affidavit in Lieu of Inventory (the “Affidavit in Lieu”), if there are no unpaid debts and the decedent’s will does not prevent you from doing so.
+The executor or administrator must still prepare and deliver a copy of the inventory to the beneficiaries, even though it is not filed because the Affidavit in Lieu of Inventory, filed with the Court, requires sworn testimony that you have done so.

 Debts and Creditors

 Often, creditors of a decedent do not even know a debtor has died.
-As a result, the personal representative is required to publish, within thirty (30) days of qualification, a general notice (in a newspaper of general publication printed in the county) to all creditors of the decedent’s estate.
-Secured creditors must also be notified within thirty (30) days.
+As a result, the personal representative is required to publish, within thirty days of qualification, a general notice (in a newspaper of general publication printed in the county) to all creditors of the decedent’s estate.
+Secured creditors must also be notified within thirty days.
 The personal representative may also, permissively, send notice, via certified mail, return receipt requested, to known unsecured creditors.
-The notices to known and unknown creditors serve two (2) important purposes: (1) you put the creditor on notice of the decedent’s death and (2) the notice starts the running of the shortest statute of limitations under Texas law – four (4) months – for a creditor to file his, her or its claim or claims.
+The notices to known and unknown creditors serve two important purposes: you put the creditor on notice of the decedent’s death and the notice starts the running of the shortest statute of limitations under Texas law, four months, for a creditor to file his, her or its claim or claims.
 Because all beneficiaries or heirs of an estate take their inheritance subject to the debts of an estate, creditors must submit or file their claims in a timely fashion, so the estate can be administered efficiently and economically.
 No inheritance distribution can be made until this process is completed.

 Other Actions and Final Distribution